 Its two-thousand-year-old Janardhana temple stands on the cliffs overlooking the beach as if gripping the place in its purity.
 The Papnasham beach, which today is more popular as Varkala beach, was once known for its sacred water that was not just meant to clean the body but the mind and soul too.

-“But the reality is,” I remember Madhu describing it to me, calmly but with a lucid passion behind his words, “this place, it is not what it used to be, a couple of decades ago,” owner of a thirty-year-old ‘94 Sunset’ restaurant, in the main-town of Varkala, who claimed to have seen this town transforming from nothing to a hippy-oasis.
+“But the reality is,” I remember Madhu, a 50-something native (who runs a traditional chai shop on the north cliff in Varkala) describing it to me, “this place, it is not what it used to be, a couple of decades ago.”
+He has seen this town transforming from nothing to a hippy-oasis.

 A half-hour conversation with him, and he shared how Varkala, which once was known as the ‘Benares of the South is now moving faster than ever to meet the demands of prejudiced tourists.
 Keeping up with the trend, he was found obliged to give his restaurant a new-age makeover.